Russian Tricolor VFD Indicator Clock

 This is an ongoing project.

-I am interested in making a clock - one which is not necessarily for telling THE time, but indicating the passing of time.
+I am interested in making a clock - one which is not necessarily for telling THE time, but indicating the passing of time and the unique configuration of this display presents an interesting challenge.

 The datasheet came in Russian, so I google translated the text.